meteor-useraccounts/meteor/packages/identity/API.md

 ## Client-side API for app developers

-### `Identity.create(serviceName, options, [stateString])`
+### `Identity.create(serviceName, options)`

 Ask the specified service to create an identity.
 Returns `false`, if the service does not support creating identities.
 Otherwise returns `true` and initiates an attempt to create an identity.

-When the attempt completes, the `stateString` is available as `this.state` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.create` was called, depending on the identity service.
+When the attempt completes, the `options.clientState` is available as `invocation.clientState` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.create` was called, depending on the identity service.

-### `Identity.authenticate(serviceName, options, [stateString])`
+### `Identity.authenticate(serviceName, options)`

 Ask the specified identity service to attempt to determine the user's identity.

-When the attempt completes, the `stateString` is available as `this.state` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.authenticate` was called, depending on the identity service.
+When the attempt completes, the `options.clientState` is available as `invocation.clientState` in the callbacks registered with `Identity.onAttemptCompletion` on what could be a different client than the one where `Identity.authenticate` was called, depending on the identity service.

 ### `Identity.onAttemptCompletion(callback)`